aimenux/DistributedMemoryCacheDemo/README.md

 Using distributed cache in web api applications
 ```

-> In this repo, i m using a [distributed cache](https://learn.microsoft.com/en-us/aspnet/core/performance/caching/distributed) in order to improve web api responsiveness.
+> In this repo, i m using a [distributed cache](https://learn.microsoft.com/en-us/aspnet/core/performance/caching/distributed) to improve web api responsiveness.
 >
+> The sample provided in this repo is based on :
+>
+> - a distributed cache to save/load cached websites
+>
+> - a service to compute content length for a white listed website
+>
+> - an exception filter to handle some exceptions as bad requests
+>
+> - a validation attribute to validate route parameters
+>
-> Distributed cache source can be configured to use :
+> The distributed cache can be configured (via appsettings.json file) to use :
 > - [memory cache](https://learn.microsoft.com/en-us/aspnet/core/performance/caching/distributed#distributed-memory-cache)
 > - [redis cache](https://learn.microsoft.com/en-us/aspnet/core/performance/caching/distributed#distributed-redis-cache)
 > - [sql server cache](https://learn.microsoft.com/en-us/aspnet/core/performance/caching/distributed#distributed-sql-server-cache)